Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 OpenAI is simultaneously:

-2. The primary model provider whose large language models power Harvey's platform
+A model provider whose large language models power much of Harvey's platform

 As Harvey grows, managing this relationship will be one of its more complex strategic challenges.